hbctraining/variant_analysis/lessons/08_variant_filtering.md

   - `java -jar $SNPEFF/SnpSift.jar filter` is a `java` packaged program, so it needs to be called with `java -jar` followed by the path where the JAR file is located on the cluster. `$SNPEFF` is just a bash variable that contains the path to JAR file.
 This calls the `filter` function within the `SnpSift` package

   - `-noLog` Does not report usage statistics to `SnpEff`'s servers.
-According to their [documentation](https://pcingola.github.io/SnpEff/se_commandline/#logging), it is so that they can monitor which features people are and aren't using.
+According to their [documentation](https://pcingola.github.io/SnpEff/se_commandline/#logging), it is so that they can monitor which features people are and aren't using

   - `"( FILTER = 'PASS' )"` This is the syntax that `SnpSift` uses to only retain variant calls with `PASS` in the `FILTER` field of the VCF file